HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Dependency on other IGs

 Dependencies between a FSH project and other IGs must be declared.
 The form of this declaration is outside the scope of the FSH language and should be managed by implementations.
-These are referred to as "external" IGs.
+In this Guide, these are referred to as "external" IGs.

 #### Version Numbering

 The FSH specification, like other FHIR Implementation Guides (IGs), expresses versions in terms of three integers, x.y.z, indicating the sequence of releases.
 Release 2 is later than release 1 if x2 > x1 or (x2 = x1 and y2 > y1), or (x2 = x1 and y2 = y1 and z2 > z1).
 Implementations should indicate what version or versions of the FSH specification they implement.

-Like other HL7 FHIR IGs, the numbering of FSH releases does not entirely follow the [semantic versioning convention](https://semver.org).
+Like other HL7 FHIR IGs, the version numbering of the FSH specification does not entirely follow the [semantic versioning convention](https://semver.org).
 Consistent with semantic versioning, an increment of z indicates a patch release containing minor updates and bug fixes, while maintaining backwards compatibility with the previous version.
 Increments in y indicates new or modified features, and potentially, non-backward-compatible changes (i.e., a minor or major release in semantic versioning).
 By HL7 convention, the major version number x typically does not increment until the release of a new balloted version.

 ### FSH Language Basics